promregator/promregator/docs/internal-routing.md

 ## Network policies

 To enable internal communication between containers you must define network policies to allow the traffic between promregator and the target app.
-When defining the network policy its important to ensure you use the same port that you expect to scrape on and configure in the `internalPort` value of your target.
+When defining the network policy its important to ensure you use the same port that you expect to scrape on and configure in the `internalRoutePort` value of your target.

 ```sh
 cf add-network-policy promregator --destination-app apptoscrape --protocol tcp --port 9090